crabmusket/thesis/report/summaries.md

    without strict tracking requirements (load shifting).
  * C4 has 'more acceptable overall performance' with the tradeoff of extra work (MPC) in the controller.

+## Kondoh11

+### Intro

+ * Demand-side management is the least-studied and least-exploited response method for regulation.
+ * DSM programs' telemetry requirements are blocking adoption.
+ * Difficult to maintain user comfort if the 'load-shedding period is longer than the period for which the TCAs are capable of coasting' i.e. providing comfort without additional power expenditure.
+ * Tariff control has a very complicated relationship with demand and may cause oscillations.
+ * Since EWHs are storage, they can shift their demand rather than just reduce it.

+### Tank model

+ * Two fixed-volume layers with zero-width mixing layer.
+ * Two heating elements, one for each layer.
+ * Lower element heats both layers iff their temperatures are equal.
+ * Do not understand the relationship between _Lused_ and the temperatures.

+### Control and outcomes

+ * 10,000 member population controlled.
+ * For comfort, only the lower heating element was subjected to external control.
+ * Two switches allowed the lower controller to be turned off completely, or subjected to a different thermostat.
+ * Controller receives info on the states of all the water heaters' switches, and computes the amount of power it is able to increase or decrease demand by.
+ * 5 minute hysterisis is explicitly included to ameliorate ocsillation.
+ * Calculates the number of switches to change to achieve the desired increase/ decrease in load.
+ * Compared with no regulation, double the number of switches and 75% increase in number of discomforted users.